Indianapolis Racial Equity Report Card

 Heart Disease

 Nationally, heart disease is more prevalent among White Americans yet Black Americans are still more likely to die from the disease.
-Here in Indianapolis, Black residents are most likely to die from heart disease.
+Here in Indianapolis, Black residents are less likely to die from heart disease compared to White residents.

 Equity Gaps: